edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 ## BioCW.js:
 This JavaScript file contains following functions.

-`enable()` : Enables the dropdown lists on the index.py on reset button click envnt
+`enable()` : Enables the dropdown lists on the index.py on reset button click event or page refresh.

-`disable()` : Disables the other drop-down lists if one is selected, an event handler for accordion style display to display the codon frequency table.
+`disable()` : Disables the other drop-down lists if one is selected.

 `loadindex()` : Loads index.py file on index.html's body onload() event.